China braces for next act in leadership drama

 Former officials and other sources close to the leadership said these were often ideological, and overlapped with open feuding between left-wing and liberal groups.

-The differences among the elite carry risks of destabilizing the government just as the Party grapples with mounting pressures on the world's second biggest economy and waning public confidence.
+The differences among the elite carry risks of destabilising the government just as the Party grapples with mounting pressures on the world's second biggest economy and waning public confidence.

 Bo was an abrasive politician whose anti-crime campaign and populist vows made other leaders appear as if they were failing to meet the public's basic needs.